njhdunn/msi-container-tutorial/_episodes/03-image-cache.md

 ~~~
 {: .output}

-As we can see in the above output, the image has been returned from the cache and we don't see the output that we saw previously showing the image being downloaded from Singularity Hub.
+As we can see in the above output, the image has been returned from the cache and we don't see the output that we saw previously showing the image being downloaded from the Container Library.

 How do we know what is stored in the local cache?
 We can find out using the `apptainer cache` command: